Building Together with the Tides in Porto Portugal

 In the face of such a development, we are convinced that practices of dancers, architects, artists should take on social responsibility that reaches out to the society.
 We are nourished by the conviction that exercising citizenship needs a public area to try out and play, to speculate and work together.
 In particular the feeling of sharing responsibility together, of taking one’s ideas seriously, of sharing a ‚common contemporary imaginary’ the project Ariadne wants to weave several threads to find ways out of the maze of common habits, cultural prejudices, and social shortcomings we tend to get lost in.

 The project Ariadne on the Beach is conceived by Peter Stamer, Silke Bake, Jorge Gonçalves, Ana Rocha, Bernardo Amaral, and Vírgula i.
-The 2015 research is supported by the city of Porto, the national Directorate-General for the Arts Portugal, Goethe Institut Porto, and bka Bundeskanzleramt Österreich.
+The 2015 research was supported by the city of Porto, the national Directorate-General for the Arts Portugal, Goethe Institut Porto, and bka Bundeskanzleramt Österreich.